Banksy – Turf War Exhibition, London 2003

 Sleeping pigs painted with Police chequered markings.
 The live animals were responsible for most if not all of the media coverage for the event.
 As far as I was concerned they were not being mistreated – they certainly were in better condition than millions of other animals up and down the country on any given day.

-So much time, so little to say – Banksy at Turf War
+So much time, so little to say – a couple in diving helmets by Banksy at Turf War

-Banksy – Police car on bricks (on cardboard)
+Banksy – US Police car on bricks (on cardboard)

 Banksy – Kill More baby on cardboard